iwasahighwayman/my-white-whale/README.md

 And it was a human, natural reaction when I saw the ball of solder drip off the iron, headed towards the patio stones.

-After yelling "_No!_", I did what nobody should do: I reached out my (ungloved) hand and caught the solder.
+After yelling "_No!_", I did what nobody should do: I reached out my (ungloved) hand and caught the white-hot solder.

 Remember how earlier I mentioned that it was a bitter cold day, growing even colder as the sun began to set.
 I'm not sure if not being able to feel my fingers made the situation better or worse, but upon smelling burning flesh, my hand reflexed and I threw the solder off the patio and into the snow.
 I flung the soldering iron away from me, nearly fell off the step stool, and ran for the snow bank and plunged my hand into it.